ldn-softdev/jtc/README.md

  - then, select a JSON (sub)element with the label **`"name"`**

-### 4. dump all the URLs and their corresponding names, preferably wrap found pairs in JSON:
+#### 4. dump all the URLs and their corresponding names, preferably wrap found pairs in JSON array:
 ```bash
 bash $ jtc -w'<url>l:' -w'<url>l:[-1][name]' -jl Bookmarks
 [